Skip to main content

 2D Digital Art

-You are introduced to the creative possibilities of image making using digital tools.
-The fundamental principles of design and composition will be addressed and a range of image creation techniques will be explored using appropriate graphics software.
-Skills and topics introduced include: layers, transparencies, vectors, bitmaps, Outcomes & reproduction (web/print/screen) and Input devices
+You are introduced to the creative possibilities of image-making using digital tools.
+Study the fundamental principles of design and composition, and explore a range of image creation techniques.
+Use appropriate graphics software to improve your technical skills incorporating layers, composition, colour, linework and lighting.

 Case Studies